Canol Road is an annual bike ride starting at Macmillan Pass and traveling to Johnson's Crossing in the southern Yukon.

 This ride is part of Cycle Canada's "Wilderness Routes" series of events.
 Affordable, supported cycling vacations where participants explore wilderness regions of Canada.

 Discover Canada at a human scale, by bicycle.
 You can contact us at: Cycle Canada

-Canol Road is a nine day trip.
+Canol Road is a ten day trip.
 On the Canol Road we head south from Macmillan Pass at the N.W.T. border and ride to Johnson's Crossing in the Yukon.
 A shuttle to and from Whitehorse is included in the package fee.
 It is a full wilderness experience.